twop/ts-definitely-maybe/README.md

 ### `bind`

-Useful for modeling any form of validation and rail way programming **TODO insert link to the talk and article**.
+Useful for modeling any sort of validation and for [Railway Oriented Programming](https://fsharpforfunandprofit.com/rop/).

 ```ts
 const { map, bind, Ok, Err } = MyRes;